When it comes to services that help you save money, cable is never on that list.

 Like other streaming giants, you gain access to a giant library of content and original programming.
 As a bonus, if something you want isn’t on Prime but is available through Amazon, you may have the ability to rent it, including single television episodes.

-7. Premium Channel Online Subscriptions
+8. Premium Channel Online Subscriptions

 It wasn’t long ago that the only way to watch programming from HBO, Showtime, and Starz was through add-on subscriptions on a cable package.

 While you don’t get as much bang for your buck as you do with Netflix, Hulu, or Amazon Prime Video, it may be the only alternative to cable for certain original series and movies anywhere close to their original air date.

-8. Sling TV
+9. Sling TV

 Sling TV operates more like actual cable or satellite television, making it a great option for those looking to cut the cord.

 There are also several other line-ups and add-ons that give you the ability to customize your service a bit.
 Sling TV is probably the closest thing to à la carte television service available, so it’s worth exploring.

 A relative newcomer to the video streaming scene, Philo gives you access to cable channels at a fraction of the cost, making it one of the best alternatives to cable around.

 11. DirecTV Now

 Once DirecTV figured out that the best way to beat the streaming services was actually to join them, DirecTV Now entered the mix.

 In total, you gain access to between 60 and 120 channels, making it one of the largest offerings that most closely mimics genuine cable.

-11. PlayStation VUE
+12. PlayStation VUE

 Unlike many of the other services, HBO and Showtime are included in the higher end plan, making it worth exploring for anyone who would want these premium channels.

-12. The Local Library
+13. The Local Library